BurnyCoder/BurnyCoder/README.md

 ### Questions I explore the most

 - What is the state of the art in artificial intelligence mathematical theory and engineering practice?
-- How to define and build artificial general intelligence and superintelligence?
+- How to define and understand artificial general intelligence and superintelligence?
 - How to apply AI for reverse engineering equations behind everything?
 How to apply AI for good as ideally as possible as much as possible?
 - How to make machines creative beyond human limitations and comprehension for scientific discovery, physics, mathematics, art, philosophy?
 - What is the fundamental mathematics of intelligence?
 What are all the different types of all the possible current and future intelligent systems?